Newsletter 27.2.26

 Parking at Drop-Off and Pick-Up

 We are so lucky at Alveston that the Football Club allow all our parents who drive to school to use their car park for drop-off and pick-up.
 This makes it safer for all our children.
 Please continue to use the Football Club car park.
-Please do not park on Knights Lane, Oak Road or any double-yellow lines for pick-up or drop-offs.
-Please also ensure that you do not stop or park within the zig-zag "Keep Clear" markings.
+Please note: Parking is only available if there are spaces free and we can only park in the allocated bays.
+Once all the marked bays are full each day, parents will need to find alternative parking when dropping off and collecting their children.
+Please do not park in any other areas of the car park going forward.
+Please do not park on any double-yellow lines for pick-up or drop-offs.
+Please also ensure that you do not stop or park within the zig-zag "Keep Clear" markings at the main entrance to school.
 This area is marked to keep the flow of traffic moving and to ensure the safety of all pedestrians.

 Sickness and Absence